jnichols-git/matcha/docs/user-guide.md

 ### Requirements

-If you need more tools to check routes, you can `Require` a `func(*http.Request) bool` with any Route.
+Requirements are defined in `require` as a `func(*http.Request) bool`.
+If you need more tools to check routes, you can `Require` a requirement with any Route.
 If this function returns false for any request, the route is not matched, but it can still match any routes after.

 ```go
 webRoute, err := route.New(